 tokens:override_lifetime permission lets users override the lifetime of a single authentication token used to access PE APIs.
 However, there is also a parameter in the PE Console node group that allows a user to change the default lifetime of all authentication tokens.
 If a user has permission to edit the PE Console node group parameters, they can change the default lifetime for all authentication tokens, even if they do not have the

 tokens:override_lifetime permission.
-As a result, you should take extra precautions to avoid unintentionally allowing a user to change the lifetime of an authentication token.
+As a result, take extra precautions to avoid unintentionally allowing a user to change the lifetime of an authentication token.

 To grant a user the permission to edit parameters in all node groups except the PE infrastructure groups, follow these steps:

 In the new “Non-Infrastructure” group, add a rule that includes all nodes.
-For example, the following rule will work:
+For example, the following rule works:

 - Node Groups - Edit classes, parameters, and variables